 Continue to foster transparency in District communications using all available media technologies.

-- Develop a public relations plan to engage the media in long-term partnerships to ensure clear a continuous reporting of SDCT’s accomplishments
+- Provide oversight for the continued development of a public relations plan to inform the public, and to engage the media to ensure clear, visible and continuous reporting of CSD’s accomplishments.

 CATEGORY G: Facilities/Operations Management

-- Closely monitor ongoing repairs/renovations within the District to ensure minimal impact on instructional practices
+- Provide oversight of the ongoing repairs and renovations within the building to ensure minimal impact on instructional practice.